Land & Water

 Carolynn Sears, The Invasives Project-Pound Ridge

-Invasive plants, animals, and other organisms cause harm to human health, the economy, and/or the environment.
-Impacts to the diversity of our natural communities are increasingly evident.
-Learn what can be done at the local level with little money and the efforts of a few committed people to address this challenge.
-The Invasives Project-Pound Ridge (Tip-PR), a grass-roots campaign established in 2021, is closely affiliated with the town’s Pollinator Pathway.
-Hear
+Invasive plants, animals, and other organisms cause harm to human health, the economy, and the environment, and impacts to the diversity of our natural communities are increasingly evident.
+Carolynn runs an extraordinarily effective community project, The Invasives Project-Pound Ridge (Tip-PR), a grass-roots campaign established in 2012.
+Learn about TIP-PR's ongoing outreach and education activities and take home practical ideas for your community.
+Great steps can be taken at the local level with little money and the efforts of a few committed people to address this challenge.
+Moderated by Haven Colgate, Hastings-on-Hudson Conservation Commission.